All Classes Offered

 Individual Class Overview

-MEDICINE- (Read the section on Wild Foods.)
-Some of the medicinal plants you will learn how to use aid in the cure of stomach ache, fever, poison ivy, headache, skin rash, wasp sting, external bleeding, pain, topical infection, indigestion, constipation, diarrhea, sinusitis, bronchitis, and annoying insects.
+MEDICINE- (Read the section on Wild Foods below.)
+The medicinal plants that you will learn can be used to resolve stomachache, fever, poison ivy, headache, skin rash, wasp sting, external bleeding, pain, topical infection, indigestion, constipation, diarrhea, sinusitis, bronchitis, and annoying insects.

 WILD FOODS- Since the beginning of animal life, the earth has provided food.
 But we humans have moved to an illusory dimension, seeing foods “originate” in stores.
 And so we have lost an instinct that anthropologists believe once guided humans to foods effortlessly (just like wild animals today).
 Without that instinct we are quite vulnerable in a scenario of random foraging.
 Many plants have developed serious poisons over time as a way of protecting themselves.
 Neither can a survivalist expect to be guided benevolently to edible plants by watching the eating habits of wild animals.
 This does not work.
 So there is no alternative today but to study.
-This class accelerates your life study of wild foods by having positive identifications in the wild with an expert.
+This class accelerates your life study of wild foods by having positive identifications in the wild with a teacher.
+(See the magazine article: Eighteen Plants, Eighteen Allies.”)

 SURVIVAL SKILLS– What was once common knowledge to all Native Americans is now a seemingly esoteric knowledge to most, because modern man and woman appear not to need the raw strength, the skills, and the academics of nature.
 It is true that most will never be thrust into an emergency survival situation in this time as we know it.
 Or is that true?
 Could our structure of subsistence collapse?
 If so, we may have no recourse but to return to the most basic of skills.
 That alone is a practical rationale for survival skills.
 (Imagine that beginning tomorrow, for the remainder of your life, you would have not a single store at which to shop.
 Every need must come from nature.
 This was the way life once was.)
 But even if that tragic and traumatic event should not crash upon your life, there are two poignant reasons to learn these skills.
 1. Self-reliance (and self-esteem) soars.
 2. Your relationship with the natural world matures, fulfilling a critical piece of your physical and spiritual life.
 In this course, you will learn about shelter, fire, food, cooking, hunting, snares & traps, water purification, tools, and plant medicines.
 These skills are taught in a complete manner but suggested as accumulative projects until you are ready to undertake a self-imposed survival trip.
 Up until that point, your camping trips will become more memorable adventures as you complement your wilderness time with your newly learned skills.